blinqas/keystone-test/docs/pages/docs/guides/cli.md

 {% if $nextRelease %}
 {% hint kind="tip" %}
-Note: Depending on where you are deploying the `migrate deploy` step might be better in the `build` or as a separate step altogether.
+Note: Depending on where you are deploying the `prisma migrate deploy` step might be better in the `build` or as a separate step altogether.
 {% /hint %}
 {% else /%}
 {% hint kind="tip" %}